He Yong (Han dynasty)

 He Yong (died c.191), courtesy name Boqiu, was a Chinese politician who lived during the Eastern Han dynasty.
 He was born in Nanyang and went to the Imperial University in Luoyang where he became known for being a well-connected talent spotter.
-Exiled to Runan during the Disasters of Partisan Prohibitions incidents in 169 until 184, he would then serve the Han court.
+Exiled to Runan during the Disasters of the Partisan Prohibitions incidents in 169 until 184, he would then serve the Han court.
 Plotting against Dong Zhuo, he would be arrested on a separate matter and took his own life.

 Early life

 He Yong was born in Nanyang in Jing province.
 As a young man in the 160s, he attended the Imperial University, though its status as an educational institution was in decline.
 However, the University had become a centre for political protest, and he made a reputation for himself as a judge of talent.
 He made friends with influential figures like Guo Tai (郭泰) and Jia Biao (賈彪), leading talent assessors and opponents of the eunuchs favoured at court.
 Gaining a reputation, he also made friends with leading anti-eunuch figures at the court, like the Grand Tutor Chen Fan and Director of Retainers Li Ying (李膺).

 He also met and admired the future warlord Cao Cao remarking “The Han house will fall.
 The one who can pacify the empire must be this man.”
 A useful endorsement for Cao Cao though Carl Leban raises questions about how similar this sort of comment is to other figures about Cao Cao.
 He would become acquainted with a young Xun Yu and predicted he had the talent to serve a king.

 His reputation would be further enhanced as he engaged in the growing trend of vendettas.
 He Yong had a friend called Yu Weigao (虞偉高) whose father was killed in a vendetta.
 Yu Weigao planned revenge but fell mortally ill.
 He Yong visited his friend and, finding him in some distress at being unable to avenge his father, He Yong carried out the killing and brought the head to the Yu family tomb.